muralweaver/Monique/README.md

     "id": 1
 }
 ```
+#### Permissions

+Permissions are run at the very start of the view, before any code within the view is executed.
+Therefore, a user must be both authenticated and authorised before the API can fulfil the user’s request unless a permission class which allows unrestricted access, regardless of if the request was authenticated or unauthenticated is explicitly used on a view.

+Some requests for unauthorised users will only be permitted if the request method is one of the "safe" methods; `GET`, `HEAD` or `OPTIONS`.

+> Together with authentication and throttling, permissions determine whether a request should be granted or denied access. - [DRF documentation](https://www.django-rest-framework.org/api-guide/permissions/)

+##### Object Level Permissions
+123....

 ##### User
 The user represents the user you are currently logged in for each API call.